BS + PsyD Pathway

 • Connection to the College of Psychology faculty

-CHS students enrolled in these programs who meet the following criteria will be admitted to the College of Psychology at CNU:
+CHS students enrolled in these pathways who meet the following criteria will be admitted to the College of Psychology at CNU:

 • Successfully complete the perquisite coursework for the COPsy.